AdebolaShelby/home_sales/README.md

 # Home Sales Query using SparkSQL

-For this challenge, I used SparkSQL to determine key metrics about home sales data.
+For this challenge, I used PySpark, and SparkSQL on Google Colab to determine key metrics about home sales data.
 Using Spark, I could create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.

 ## Overview